rohangc/NeoVimForCPP/Readme.md

       ```bash
       chmod +x NvimConfigure.sh
       ```
-1. Invoke Neovim - it should automatically start installing plugins using the 'lazy.nvim' plugin manager.
+1. Invoke Neovim - it should automatically start installing plugins using the [Lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager.
-   1. In the 'lazy.nvim' plugin manager GUI, key in: ```Shift + U``` multiple times to update all installed plugins.
+   1. In the Lazy.nvim plugin manager GUI, key in: ```Shift + U``` multiple times to update all installed plugins.
-   1. Exit 'lazy.nvim' by entering: ```:q```.
+   1. Exit Lazy.nvim by entering: ```:q```.

 1. Execute command ```:checkhealth```
    1. This shows you a list of missing/broken/incompatible dependencies (other programs) that need to be resolved for Neovim to work.
    1. Resolve those issues.
    1. Restart Neovim.

-## Periodic post-install operations:
+## Periodic post-install and miscellaneous operations:
+1. Installing and updating Tree-sitter parsers for various file-types:
+   1. To install a Tree-sitter parser for a new source file type, execute the following command in nvim:
+      ```bash
+      :TSInstall <source_type>
+      ```
+   1. To update all installed Tree-sitter parsers, execute the following command in nvim:
+      ```bash
+      :TSUpdate
+      ```

 1. Update plugins:
-   1. Invoke 'lazy.nvim' by entering command: ```:Lazy``` and key in: ```Shift + U``` to update all installed plug-ins.
+   1. Invoke Lazy.nvim by entering command: ```:Lazy``` and key in: ```Shift + U``` to update all installed plug-ins.

-1. Update Mason's registry:
+1. Update [Mason's](https://github.com/mason-org/mason.nvim) (a package manager for Neovim dependencies) registry:
-   1. Enter command: ```:MasonUpdate``` to update the Mason registry (a package manager for LSP, linters, etc.).
+   1. Enter command: ```:MasonUpdate``` to update the Mason registry (a package manager for LSP servers, linters, etc.).

-1. Installing a Language Server for any source file type.
+1. Installing a LSP Server for any source file type.
-   1. Note: The Clangd Language server for C/C++ is installed by default.
+   1. Note: The Clangd LSP server is installed by default for C/C++.
    1. To install LSP servers of other pragramming languages:
       1. Open any source file (with the appropriate file extension) in Neovim.
       1. Execute command: ```:LspInstall``` - this installs the Language Server required for the type of file currently open.